 - Adopt and • The partnership with Department of Biodiversity, Conservation and encourage Attractions continued with the development and implementation of sustainable management plans for Kalgulup Regional Park and Yalgorup National development Park. practices • Council adopted the Climate Change Declaration including the Climate Change Corporate Mitigation Action Plan.
 The objectives of the Declaration are to demonstrate climate leadership, reduce corporate emissions and build the resilience of the Shire to climate change.
 The Declaration establishes the Shire's position on climate change and outlines the commitment to address impacts on the climate and environment through emission reduction, water conservation, waste diversion, coastal renourishment and adaptation, and sustainable development practices.
 A Climate Change Corporate Mitigation Action Plan (Action Plan) brings together the actions required to tackle climate change and minimise the vulnerability of the Harvey Region.
-The Shire will work with key stakeholders to ensure the achievement of the actions set out in the Action Plan, which will be monitored on a biannual basis. • A working group was established to implement programs to reduce - 3.2 Manage and protect natural habitats, ecosystems and reserves - The final Capel to Leschenault Coastal Hazard Risk Management and Adaptation Plan (CHRMAP) report was completed.
+The Shire will work with key stakeholders to ensure the achievement of the actions set out in the Action Plan, which will be monitored on a biannual basis. • A working group was established to implement programs to reduce corporate emissions, consistent with State and Federal targets. - 3.2 Manage and protect natural habitats, ecosystems and reserves - The final Capel to Leschenault Coastal Hazard Risk Management and Adaptation Plan (CHRMAP) report was completed.
 CHRMAP is a joint collaboration with the community on how to identify the impacts of coastal processes such as storm events and predicted sea level rise, and how to therefore understand how these changes can be best managed into the future.
-The plan was created through a partnership of the Peron Naturaliste Partnership and selected members from the City of Bunbury and the Shires of Capel, Dardanup and Harvey with the Department of Biodiversity, Conservation and Attractions, Department of Water and Environmental Regulation and Southern Ports Authority.
+The plan was created through a partnership of the Peron Naturaliste Partnership and selected members from the City of Bunbury and the Shires of Capel, Dardanup and Harvey with the Department of Biodiversity, Conservation and Attractions, Department of Water and Environmental Regulation and Southern Ports Authority. - The new Biodiversity Strategy to ensure the protection of environmental assets such as flora and fauna continued development. - 8,000 seedlings were planted at Clifton Park, Eco Museum, Treendale, Collie River Bridge, Myalup Dunes and Binningup Beach by seven schools and two community groups. - Council maintained representation on the Peel Harvey Biosecurity Group with the Shire supporting on-ground works and undertaking continual community education in weed and feral animal identification.
+Although a decrease in cottonbush was reported, an increase of many other weed species was detected.